shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-page-caps.md

 ---
-title : Buy-Side Page Caps
+title: Buy-Side Page Caps
-description : Learn what is a Page Cap and how it can be used. ms.date: 10/28/2023
+description: Learn what is a Page Cap and how it can be used. ms.date: 10/28/2023
 ---